 The first ingredient to any successful culture is a unique set of organizational values.
-These are the qualities and concepts that make up your foundation—they let your company grow and give you something to strive towards.
+These are the concepts that make up your foundation—they let your company grow and give you something to strive towards.

 Every employee is unique with their own set of goals.
 Giving employees ownership of their role empowers them to go above and beyond their basic responsibilities.

 At Glassdoor, employees enjoy a high level of personal autonomy.
 And with that comes the expectation that people meet their promises to deliverables, coworkers, and the brand.

 Leadership is embedded at every level of the company.
 This creates a cohesive vision for the future across the entire business—and makes sure we’re all heading in the same direction.